AUTISM: A STORY OF HOPE

-As a baby, Alex cried constantly as he was too sensitive to sounds, water and foods.
+As a baby, Alex cried constantly as he was too sensitive to sound, water, and foods.
 He was irritable and not a happy baby.
-12 months of age, following an illness and a vaccination, Alex lost the speech he had started to develop, and his ability to eat solid foods.
+At 12 months of age, following an illness and a vaccination, Alex lost the speech he had started to develop, and his ability to eat solid foods.

 “I felt that my whole life was falling apart.
 All the dreams I had for Alex suddenly were vanishing.”

 Alex’s mother recalls, “When my son was diagnosed with severe autism at the age of 18 months, I felt that my whole life was falling apart.
 All the dreams I had for him suddenly were vanishing.
 I remembered crying every day, feeling hopeless, and having so many questions that nobody could answer for me.
-After so many doctor’s appointments I always heard the same thing, ‘Your son might never be able to talk, run or have a normal life.’
+After so many doctor’s appointments I always heard the same thing, ‘Your son might never be able to talk, run, or have a normal life.’
 Even simple tasks like feeding him or dressing him were so hard.”

-Within a few months of treatment Alex went from saying only one word to saying all the colors and all the letters of the alphabet.
+Within a few months of treatment Alex went from saying only word to saying all the colors and all the letters of the alphabet.

-Mother attended the What To Do About Your Brain-Injured Child Course in Philadelphia at The Institutes for the Achievement of Human Potential.
+Mother attended the What to Do About Your Brain-Injured Child Course in Philadelphia at The Institutes for the Achievement of Human Potential.
 She then began a treatment program with him at home using all she had learned.

 Alex adored reading

 Alex enjoyed his early reading program with his best teacher, his mother.
-Alex’s mom used the book How To Teach Your Baby To Read, by Glenn Doman, to help guide her in teaching Alex.
+Alex’s mom used the book, How To Teach Your Baby To Read by Glenn Doman, to help guide her in teaching Alex.

 Now Alex spoke in full sentences, was able to run, to ride his tricycle, read commercial books, and express his feelings

 His parents were very pleased by Alex’s results.
 They returned to The Institutes for an appointment so that Alex could be evaluated by the staff and prescribed a specific treatment program tailored for Alex.
-He also accomplished a good crawling, creeping, running and brachiation program after his first appointment at The Institutes and as he began the Intensive Treatment Program.
+He accomplished a good crawling, creeping, running, and brachiation program after his first appointment at The Institutes and as he began the Intensive Treatment Program.